jeya-maria-jose/Currency-detector/MultiNote_Detector/read.md

 Image format 529 x 225: , downloaded from google images

-Tested with different currencies and non currencies ; works fine
+Tested with different currencies and non currencies ; works fine Test data can be any image with the same dimensions